Budapest’s most Popular Thermal Baths

 Palatinus Strandfürdő

 Located on Margaret Island, Palatinus Strandfürdő has a holiday camp atmosphere that you can check into every day in summer.
 There’s a wide range of pools of varying temperatures and a long one for proper swimming, plenty of grass to camp out on, and loads of food stalls and bars.
-There’s even fruit stands.
+There are even fruit stands.
 Location: Margit Sziget.
 Phone: 00 36 1 340-4505.

 Palatinus bath